spoddutur/spark-ml-dashboard/readme-2.md

 ![out](https://user-images.githubusercontent.com/22542670/31316609-3e301304-ac4e-11e7-9019-196ca0c95f5a.gif)

 **Model used in this project:**
 For the purpose of demo, I've implemented a model using Spark 2.1 ML, to classify news documents into Science or NonScience category.
 I've done this using K-Fold CrossValidation on a ML Pipeline.
-Further details on the trained model can be found here.
+Further details on the trained model can be found in the appendix section below.

 **Dashboard Inputs:**
 - Model params: As you can see in the above demo, I have exposed following four parameters of this model for user to play and test: